 Typically the first thing you will see when logging into WordPress is the dashboard.
-It is a great way to get updates on your websites, statistics and more.
+It’s a great way to get quick updates on your website.
 In the main area of your dashboard you will find widgets that provide news and basic information about your site.
 You can drag and drop these widgets to position them however you would like.
-You can also roll them closed by clicking on the down arrow icon in the far right corner near the widget title.
-Some widgets have configuration options that you can access by hovering over the title bar, and clicking on the configure link that appears.
+You can also close them by clicking on the down arrow icon in the far right corner near the widget title.
 In the upper right hand corner of the screen, you will see a couple of pull down tabs labeled screen options and help.
-Click on the screen options tab brings up customization options for your dashboard.
+Clicking on the screen options tab brings up customization options for your dashboard.
 Here you can turn off and on the widgets you want shown at at given time.
 The help tab provides information about these customizations, as well as helpful links to documentation and support.
-In the sidebar you will find links that provide easy access to the different areas of your website.
-When the menu item is selected, a list of sub menu times will appear before it.
-Hovering your cursor over any of these items will also display the sub menu.
-You can click these to easily access any of the sub sections of your site.
-The main menu items include: dashboard where you can receive statistics and updates regarding your website, posts where you create and manage the posts on your blog, as well as the tags and categories managing them.
-Media is for managing the media content library for things like PDF’s, videos, images and audio files.
-The pages button is for creating and managing pages on your site.
-Comments is used to manage your visitor’s feedback.
-Appearance is used to chose your theme, set up widgets, create custom navigation menus and more.
-Plug inns gives your the power to extend the capabilities of your website, and allows your to manage, activate, and de-activate them.
-Users allows your to manage and view all of the sites users.
-It also allows your to edit your own profile, giving you options to change your password, e-mail address and screen name.
-Tools provide some powerful tools plus options for importing and exporting content.
-The settings option is where a bulk of your site’s options are maintained.
-Your website’s name, privacy and permalink settings can all be configured to your liking here.
-Finally at the top of the page you will find the admin bar, which provides access to commonly used features and information.
+In the sidebar you will find links to the different areas of your website.

 A quick draft module located in your dashboard is an easy way to quickly write out your ideas for a post, and safe it as a draft to refine later.
 Simply type in a title, and add in your post content.
 When you are done click save draft.
 This automatically adds it to your drafts, which you can access by going to posts, then all posts.
 From here you can continue to edit your posts in the post editor, as well as add tags, categories and media.
 Then publish it to your site.